Abhimanyu08/Input-Marginalization/README.md

 --label 0
 ```
 The above command will produce a matplotlib figure as shown below:
+The higher the score for a word, higher is it's importance in prediction of label.
+We can see below that negative assertion before the word "like" received a large score since it's absence would basically change the sentiment of sentence.

 ![](figures/Figure_2.png)

 Also true label given by you, predicted label along with the confidence and the attribution scores would be logged.

-You can use you own huggingface finetuned model on a task by tweaking the following optional arguments:
+You can interpret your own huggingface finetuned model on a task by tweaking the following optional arguments:

 * `--target_model`: Model you want to interpet.
 Default is `BertForSequenceClassification.from_pretrained("textattack/bert-base-uncased-SST-2")`
 * `--language_model`: Language model to be used in input marginalization.
 Default is `BertForMaskedLM.from_pretrained("bert-base-uncased")`